YangShengYuan/yangshengyuan.github.io/index.md

 Here is **Shengyuan Yang (杨声远)**.

 I am a third-year Ph.D. student in Computer Science at the University of Wisconsin–Madison, and a member of the [MadPL Group](https://madpl.cs.wisc.edu/).
 Along the way to the Ph.D.
 I recently earned an M.S., working under the supervision of Professor [Thomas Reps](https://pages.cs.wisc.edu/~reps/).
-This year, I start to expore research in programming quantum computing, under the supervision of [Charles Yuan](https://pages.cs.wisc.edu/~charlesyuan/).
+This year, I start to expore research in programming for quantum computers, under the supervision of [Charles Yuan](https://pages.cs.wisc.edu/~charlesyuan/).

 Before coming to Wisconsin, I obtained both a B.E. and an M.E. in Software Engineering from Nanjing University.
 As a member of the [PASCAL Research Group](https://pascal-lab.net/), I collaborated with Professors [Yue Li](https://yuelee.bitbucket.io/) and [Tian Tan](https://silverbullettt.bitbucket.io/) on foundational pointer analysis approaches for object-oriented languages.